/cf-learn

 Extract human learning docs from coding sessions.

 The /cf-learn skill creates learning documentation from your coding sessions.
 It captures what you learned, insights gained, and techniques used.
+Unlike /cf-remember (project context for AI recall), this creates educational notes for the human to learn from.
 These docs can be hosted as a personal knowledge base or served via MCP.

 Usage